-It really is one of the most magical places I’ve ever been, so much so it’s now my favourite country in the world.
+The thing is all the planning and effort is 100% worth it.
+Greenland really is one of the most magical places I’ve ever been, so much so it’s now my favourite country in the world.
 Honestly, I can’t tell you enough how amazing Greenland is.
-If you’re sitting on the fence about going or not, go – you won’t regret it.
+If you’re sitting on the fence about going or not, go – I promise you won’t regret it.

 I was full-on planning my trip to Greenland for at least a year before I finally visited.
-In a country that only gets around 75,000 tourists a year (most of those cruiseship passengers), there’s not a huge amount of advice on Greenland online.
+In a country that only gets around 75,000 tourists a year (most of those cruiseship passengers), there’s not a huge amount of Greenland travel advice online.
 Even though I read loads of blogs on Greenland, I still wasn’t prepared.

 So, if you’re planning a trip to Greenland, these are all of my travel tips to help you on your way.
 Hopefully these will help you fall in love with the country as much as I did!

 When I say Greenland is expensive, I really mean it.
 Expect Scandinavian prices and then some.
-Greenland is a desolate place – it is so barren trees can’t even grow there – that means they have to import virtually everything to the island which is why it’s so expensive.
+The reason why is because Greenland is a desolate place – it is so barren trees can’t even grow there – that means they have to import virtually everything to the island which is why it’s so expensive.
 Make sure you research how much things cost beforehand and come up with a daily budget.

 If you’re planning a trip to Greenland during the winter, bring even more layers.
 It can get as cold as -40 during the winter so it’s important you have the appropriate clothes.
 Thermals are a must, as are waterproofs.
 My advice here is if there’s skin, cover it.